 “What makes a great book?” is the essential question we ask students as they uncover the many different genres of literature in the Fourth Grade reading curriculum.
 Students read new literature as well as timeless classics as avenues to answer this essential question.
 Fourth Grade students are able to use their self-confidence to hone their presentation skills in projects that require both writing and speaking about the literature they are reading.

-Fourth Graders study ancient civilizations in the Social Studies curriculum that asks questions like, “Are modern civilizations more civilized than ancient ones?” and, “Is bartering still a valuable way to obtain goods?”
-During the process of learning about these cultures and historical periods, students create their own unique classroom civilization.
-Making decisions involved in creating a culture enables them to discover how geography might shape their civilization and what factors can contribute to a civilization’s decline.
+Fourth Graders study the State of Missouri in the Social Studies curriculum that asks questions like, “Are modern civilizations here now more civilized than ancient ones?” and, “Is bartering still a valuable way to obtain goods?”
+During the process of learning about these cultures and historical periods, as well as modern-day government, students create their own unique classroom city.
+Making decisions involved in creating a city enables them to discover how specific decisions by government and businesses affect everyone in the community.